chasenut/dotfiles/README.md

 I also recommend to install:
  - arandr (for i3, it's a graphical interface to adjust monitor settings.
 To make it work: save settings (export file) and exec it in i3 config)

-## TODO
-Make a script that puts every file exactly where it should be and installs some software

 Good luck on your new machine!